 Flamingo Pond Overlook

-Whitby Highway, North CaicosFlamingo Pond Overlook is found off of King’s Road between Whitby and Horsestable Beach, and is an easy stop that offers an excellent view south over the extensive Flamingo Pond wetland on North Caicos.
-As the location’s name suggests, this area is typically inhabited by the West Indian Flamingo (Phoenicopterus ruber, and also known as the American Flamingo or the Caribbean Flamingo), and the flocks here are at times in the thousands.
-In addition to the flamingos, there may be spoonbills, ducks, stilts, herons, and egrets to see as well.
+Flamingo Pond Overlook is found off King’s Road (Whitby Highway) between Whitby and Horsestable Beach, and is an easy stop that offers an excellent view south over the extensive Flamingo Pond wetland on North Caicos.
+As the location’s name suggests, this area's shallow water is typically inhabited by the West Indian Flamingo (Phoenicopterus ruber, also known as the American Flamingo or Caribbean Flamingo), and the flock here at times numbers in the thousands.

 There’s no entry fee to Flamingo Pond Overlook.